metabase/metabase/docs/questions/query-builder/expressions/countif.md

 ### SQL

-When you run a question using the [query builder](https://www.metabase.com/glossary/query_builder), Metabase will convert your graphical query settings (filters, summaries, etc.) into a query, and run that query against your database to get your results.
+When you run a question using the [query builder](https://www.metabase.com/glossary/query_builder), Metabase will convert your query builder settings (filters, summaries, etc.) into a SQL query, and run that query against your database to get your results.

 If our [sample data](#multiple-conditions) is stored in a PostgreSQL database: